heidihendry/camelot/README.md

 ### Data Directory

 The data directory will contain three subdirectories: `Database`, `Media` and `FileStore`.
 Database is an Apache Derby database.
-Imported media is not stored in the database, but in the `Media' folder.
+Imported media is not stored in the database, but in the `Media` folder.
 Finally, the `FileStore` contains files for the Survey's "Related files" feature.

 A custom data directory can be set using the `CAMELOT_DATADIR` environment variable.
 The Database and Media directories will be created (if necessary) and stored within that nominated directory.
 If `CAMELOT_DATADIR` is not set, Camelot will fall-back to using the standard locations (as above).